cdrummey216/dead-mans-switch/README.md

 # dead-mans-switch

 Here we are.
-On the main branch, the trunk of this tree.
-Thunderbird or Python for emails?
-Swing over to branch-3 for a version with Thunderbird integration.

 You're on your Linux machine and looking for a solution to a unique problem.
 You’ve got a message you want to deliver, but only in the case of your (early) demise.
 This is a NoDB application to turn your server into a configurable dead man’s switch.
 It will deliver a custom email message and attachments to a list of addresses after a timestamp goes stale.
 You're just going to need python3 and apache2.
+Oh, and Thunderbird configured.

 Download this repo and open a terminal.
 Run ‘sudo bash ./install.sh’, and then enter your Linux username.
 This install process will copy code to your localhost (in /var/www/html) and create/start the dead man’s switch service (in /etc/systemd/system).
 It will also create a folder on your desktop called /dms_files and these are the files that will be delivered as email attachments when the switch is activated.